-- 6.1 In order to conserve resources for future generations the pattern of production (see EMPLOYMENT AND INDUSTRY) and consumer spending must change so that the reduction in total consumption can be achieved without causing increased hardship. - 6.2 Value judgments in deciding what to discourage and what to encourage in the supply of goods and services will be partly based on social desirability and partly on such factors as 'gross energy requirement', availability and location of raw materials and problems of disposal.
-The Ecology Party believes that too much of our industrial effort is squandered on goods whose market is created by clever advertising rather than real need. - 6.3 The economic regulators used to control the pattern of production and, therefore, consumer spending would include: variations in the rate of V.A.T., resource taxes; enforcement of anti-pollution legislation and restriction on marketing expenses allowable against tax.
-The ground rules for guiding the imposition of these restrictions should be the subject of wide public debate. (see NATURAL RESOURCES AND POLLUTION)
+- 20301 In order to conserve resources for future generations the pattern of production (see EMPLOYMENT AND INDUSTRY) and consumer spending must change so that the reduction in total consumption can be achieved without causing increased hardship. - Value judgments in deciding what to discourage and what to encourage in the supply of goods and services will be partly based on social desirability and partly on such factors as 'gross energy requirement', availability and location of raw materials and problems of disposal.
+The Ecology Party believes that too much of our industrial effort is squandered on goods whose market is created by clever advertising rather than real need.

-Taxation
+20303 The economic regulators used to control the pattern of production and, therefore, consumer spending would include: variations in the rate of V.A.T., resource taxes; enforcement of anti-pollution legislation and restriction on marketing expenses allowable against tax.
+The ground rules for guiding the imposition of these restrictions should be the subject of wide public debate.
+(See NATURAL RESOURCES AND POLLUTION).

+TAXATION

-- 7.1 Funds to finance Government spending at present arise from:
+20410 Funds to finance Government spending at present arise from:

-- 7.1.1 Taxes on income and wealth.
+20411 Taxes on income and wealth.

-- 7.1.2 Taxes on spending (currently V.A.T.)
+20412 Taxes on spending (currently V.A.T.).

-- 7.1.3 Customs and Excise Duties.
+20413 Customs and Excise Duties.

-- 7.1.4 Special taxes e.g. road fund.
+20414 Special taxes, e.g. road fund.

-- 7.1.5 Taxes on businesses.
+20415 Taxes on businesses.

-- 7.1.6 National Insurance Contributions.
+20416 National Insurance Contributions.

-- 7.1.7 Rates.
+20417 Rates.

-- 7.1.8 Borrowing.
+20418 Borrowing.

-- 7.2 Apart from their main function of meeting the needs for both revenue and capital spending taxes are used for a variety of other purposes.
-In considering the merits of a particular tax it is important to take account of its effect on:

-- 7.2.1 The distribution of income and wealth.

-- 7.2.2 Incentives and job satisfaction.

-- 7.2.3 The level and direction of economic activity.

-- 7.2.4 The consumption of scarce resources, especially energy.

-- 7.2.5 Administrative efficiency, i.e. the revenue produced by comparison with the cost of collection.
-The total cost should be considered here rather than just the cost to, say, the Inland Revenue.

-- 7.2.6 Discrimination against certain types of goods and services as regards both production and consumption.
+- 20420 Apart from their main function of meeting the needs for both revenue and capital spending taxes are used for a variety of other purposes.
+In considering the merits of a particular tax it is important to take account of its effect on: - 20421 The distribution of income and wealth. - 20422 Incentives and job satisfaction. - 20423 The level and direction of economic activity. - 20424 The consumption of scarce resources, especially energy. - 20425 Administrative efficiency, i.e. the revenue produced by comparison with the cost of collection.
+The total cost should be considered here rather than just the cost to, say, the Inland Revenue. - Discrimination against certain types of goods and services as regards both production and consumption.

-- 7.2.7 Control of pollution.
+CONTROL OF POLLUTION

-- 7.3 There is a particularly difficult balance to strike between items 7.2.1 and 7.2.2 Incentives are usually seen to be related to the rewarding of merit but in a situation where growth is restricted a reduction in differentials will be needed if the least well off in our society are to be brought up to a reasonable standard.
-In this sense there is a conflict between liberty and equality and Ecology Party believes that in the short term the emphasis must lie with equality although in the long term we believe that other freedoms will be created and valued which are not in conflict with equality, i.e. cultural, recreational and spritual opportunities.
+20430 There is a particularly difficult balance to strike between items 20421 and 20422.
+Incentives are usually seen to be related to the rewarding of merit but in a situation where growth is restricted a reduction in differentials will be needed if the least well off in our society are to be brought up to a reasonable standard.
+In this sense there is a conflict between liberty and equality and the Ecology Party believes that in the short term the emphasis must lie with equality although in the long term we believe that other freedoms will be created and valued which are not in conflict with equality, i.e. cultural, recreational and spiritual opportunities.

-- 7.4 Redistributive taxation is not only a threat to incentive, but it will also stimulate much sterile effort to find ways of tax avoidance.
-For both these reasons any proposals must be accompanied by wide public debate in order to arrive at the best systems and also to gain understanding and support for the measures taken.